csolomonholmes/Cleaver-RSSReader/README.md

-Cleaver-RSSReader is an xcode project to demonstrate Cordova "Cleaver" usage in a iOS Application.
+Cleaver-RSSReader is an xcode project to demonstrate Cordova "Cleaver" usage in an iOS Application.

 https://github.com/RandyMcMillan/Cleaver-RSSReader